Venafi/vault-pki-monitor-venafi/README.md

    Success!
 Enabled the vault-pki-monitor-venafi_strict secrets engine at: pki/
    ```

 1. Configure a Venafi secret that maps a name in Vault to connection and authentication settings for enrolling certificates using Venafi.
 The zone is a policy folder for Trust Protection Platform or a DevOps project zone for Venafi Cloud.
-Obtain the `access_token` and `refresh_token` for Trust Protection Platform using the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token) (`getcred` action with `--client-id "hashicorp-vault-monitor-by-venafi"` and `--scope "certificate:manage"`) or the Platform's Authorize REST API method.
+Obtain the `access_token` and `refresh_token` for Trust Protection Platform using the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md#obtaining-an-authorization-token) (`getcred` action with `--client-id "hashicorp-vault-monitor-by-venafi"` and `--scope "certificate:manage,discover"`) or the Platform's Authorize REST API method.

     **Trust Protection Platform**: